Guest Seth Benzell outlines Hayek’s “The Use of Knowledge in Society” (1945) and Sen’s On Ethics and Economics (1987).

 There was a comment (Thanks, Libby!) on my topic announcement post reacting to the short-hand way that I conveyed Bergmann’s experience with a native Canadian tribe that I thought would be best responded to simply by providing in full Bergmann’s anecdote about this from the book.
-So this is an account of one experience he Continue Reading …
+So this is an account of one experience he had visiting and initiating a Continue Reading …

 Listen to Mark’s introduction to this topic via our Precognition mini-episode.
 On Saturday, 9/21, we’re scheduled to interview Frithjof Bergmann, Professor Emeritus from the University of Michigan, about his book New Work, New Culture (published in German in 2004 and due for English-language release this year).
-I’ve written on this topic several times on this Continue Reading …
+I’ve written on this topic several times on this blog already, so perhaps you’d Continue Reading …

 On Carl Jung’s “Approaching the Unconscious” from Man and His Symbols, written in 1961.

 Listen now to Dylan Casey introduce these essays.
 On 9/3/13 we’ll be discussing the first three essays in Conjectures and Refutations: The Growth of Scientific Knowledge (1963).
 The book is a retrospective in part, presenting the ideas in the philosophy of science that had established his reputation back in the 1930s.
-The first essay, “On Continue Reading …
+The first essay, “On the Sources of Knowledge and Continue Reading …

 On Martin Heidegger’s “Letter on Humanism” (1949).